vatpac-technology/pilot-resources/docs/local-procedures/sydney.md

 ### Helicopter Coded Clearances
 - Clearance requirements from ATS
 - Definition of clearances (e.g. Manly Sector, South Harbour Sector)

-## Sydney Airport Procedures
-### Standard Taxi Routes
-- Description and SOPs diagram

-### Preferred Runway Exits
-- Description and reference to Airport Efficiency Procedures

-### Runway 16L/34R Procedures
-- Transfer to Tower turning onto B10 (directed or self initiated)
-- No taxi instructions issued after landing 34R to get yourself onto Lima

-### YSSY STAR Route Discontinuities
-- Requirement to leave discontinuity in FMC as per STAR chart (e.g. RIVET STAR)

-### Independent Visual Approaches (IVAs)
-- Requirement to report the runway in sight, or visual if on LOC
-- Expectation of traffic information if within 1nm
-- Advice to use ILS
-- Missed approach

-### VFR Helicopter Routes
-- Clearance requirements from ATS
-- Definition of each route
-- Bondi 5 procedure
-- Expectation of being processed via a different inbound route when approaching from CAPS or MRBR due YSSY runway config and traffic requirements
-- Expectation of requirement to report airborne/on the ground, not issued a takeoff/landing clearance (unless using H1)

 ## Class D RNP Approaches
 ### YSCN RNP Approach